 Google It – choose your keywords wisely (or not) and spend as much time as you have going down rabbit holes.

-Customer/User Segmentation Reports – Demographics/Geography/Psychographics/Behavioural – fortunately there are numerous market data companies that have generated some wonderful population segmentation reports.
+Customer/User Segmentation Reports – Demographics/Geography/Psychographics/Behavioural – fortunately, numerous market data companies have generated some wonderful population segmentation reports.
 Much can be learned for free with a bit of digging.

 Primary Sources / Creative